 The Valley Approach to Surgical Oncology

-The surgical oncologist at Valley provide advanced surgical treatment for a range of cancers.
+The surgical oncology team at Valley provides advanced surgical treatment for a range of cancers.
 Our fellowship-trained experts use the latest surgical techniques to remove and treat cancer, including minimally invasive surgery and robotic surgery.
 They work with each patient to achieve the best possible outcome that addresses that patient’s needs.

 Our surgical oncologists work closely with gynecologic oncologists, thoracic surgeons, urologic oncologists and other cancer specialists at the Valley-Mount Sinai Comprehensive Cancer Center.